 - passengers in the vehicle limit distractions so that all can arrive safely

-Our work is made possible by a grant from the Kohl’s Cares program to create the Drive Smart initiative.
-The program was designed to increase awareness of the dangers of distracted driving and direct parents, providers and educators to educational resources and useful tools to communicate and set expectations about distracted driving.
+The Drive Smart program was designed to increase awareness of the dangers of distracted driving and direct parents, providers and educators to educational resources and useful tools to communicate and set expectations about distracted driving.
 Visit the Drive Smart interactive website.

 Our community partners

-University of Michigan Transportation Research Institute (UMTRI) Young Driver Behavior and Injury Prevention Group (YDBIP)
+University of Michigan Transportation Research Institute Young Driver Behavior and Injury Prevention Group

 University of Michigan Injury Center